Skip to main content

 What can you do with this Trace ID?

 Once you have received this Trace ID, you can determine the status or location of a transaction by contacting your financial institution.
+Begin by providing the Trace ID to your bank and requesting that they trace the transaction.
+If the frontline staff cannot assist, ask to escalate the issue to the ACH/operations department for more specialized support.

 Did this answer your question?